• Skip to main content

 Over 2.3 million people visited the Space Needle during the World’s Fair.
 Since that time, nearly 60 million people have visited

-Views from the top of the Seattle Space Needle
+Views from the Seattle Space Needle

 It takes only 41 seconds to get from the ground to the observation deck, located at 520 feet.
 The tower’s top sits at just 605 feet.